 In collaboration with other units at BIPS the unit generates standards and reference values for selected physiological parameters, hypotheses of the development of lifestyle related disorders and recommendations for risk reduction for the transfer of knowledge in research, politics and society.

-Only currently running projects or those that ended less than a year ago will be shown.
+Only currently running projects or those where publications are still in preparation or those that ended less than a year ago will be shown.
 The entries are sorted alphabetically.

 - Determinants of eating behaviour in European children, adolescents and their parents (I.Family)